 Note that we need to specify the

-MATOMO_DATABASE_HOST and the name we pass needs to match the service name we've given mariadb, which is
+MATOMO_DATABASE_HOST and the name we pass needs to match the service name we’ve given

 db in this case.